alekbarszczewski/node-http-session/README.md

 <a name="HttpSession+request"></a>
 ### httpSession.request(url/options, options) ⇒ <code>Promise.&lt;http.IncomingMessage&gt;</code>
 Performs HTTP request.
-You can pass URL or URL + options or only options.
+You can pass URL or URL + options or options only.
 Default HTTP method is GET.

 **Kind**: instance method of <code>[HttpSession](#HttpSession)</code>